xinwenfu/tst-dht-lab--pcb-2/README.md

     - **macOS host**:
       - Within /dev, the device is listed as something like /dev/tty.usbserial-550D0193571
       - The Ubuntu VM has to be started as [root](https://forums.virtualbox.org/viewtopic.php?f=8&t=107333#p527198)!
-        1. Start VB using `sudo virtualbox` under commandline
+        1. Start VirtualBox using `sudo virtualbox` within a terminal
         2. Within VirtualBox, push the + button to add the Ubuntu VM, which is located within your home folder as a .vdi file
         3. Then just start your guest OS and USB devices should work
-        4. Within Ubuntu VM, the usb device is called ttyACM0 within /dev\
+        4. Within Ubuntu VM, the usb device is called ttyACM0 within /dev

     - **Linux Host**: It appears Linux distributions like Ubuntu has the appropriate driver installed already.
 However, the following steps are needed for our Ubuntu VM to use the IoT kit:
       - Become a user with the sudo privileges. e.g., *su cyberadmin*.
-      - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM.
+      - *sudo adduser student1 vboxusers* # student is the user that runs our Ubuntu IoT VM.
       - Reboot the Linux host.

-    - If black green shows up for the Ubuntu VM, try to increase Ubuntu VM -> Display -> Virtual Memory
+**Notes**: If black green shows up for the Ubuntu VM, try to increase Ubuntu VM -> Display -> Virtual Memory

-4. Start and log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyACM0 (Note it may appear as ttyUSB0).
+5. Start and log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyACM0 (Note it may appear as ttyUSB0).
   - When the micro-usb cable of the IoT kit is unplugged from your host computer, ttyACM0 disappears.

 **Note**: The VM is already configured to use the IoT kit through its *USB Device Filters* (This VM -> Settings -> USB) as shown below.
 Once the VM starts, the COMX port on Windows disappears.
 When the VM is shut down, the COMX port on Windows shows up again.